pyguides

 decoded = msgspec.msgpack.decode(msgpack_data, type=User)

-MessagePack typically produces smaller payloads than JSON—useful for network transmission or storage-constrained environments.
+MessagePack typically produces smaller payloads than JSON, which is useful for network transmission or storage-constrained environments.

 Schema Validation